-LeBron James Calls Daryl Morey ‘Misinformed’ About Hong Kong Protests
+NESN

 While discussing the issue with reporters Monday, the Los Angeles Lakers star called Morey “misinformed” about the situation at hand.

-“We all talk about this freedom of speech,” James said.
+“We all talk about this freedom of speech,” James said, per Washington Post’s Ben Golliver.
 “Yes, we all do have freedom of speech, but at times there are ramifications for the negative that can happen when you’re not thinking about others, and you’re only thinking about yourself.

 “I don’t want to get into a word or a sentence feud with Daryl Morey, but I believe he wasn’t educated on the situation at hand, and he spoke.
 And so many people could have been harmed, not only financially, but physically.
 Emotionally.
 Spiritually.”

-When pressed about calling Morey misinformed, James dug himself a deeper hole.
+When pressed about calling Morey misinformed, James dug himself into a deeper hole.

 “That’s just my belief.
 I don’t know,” James said. “… I believe he was either misinformed or not really educated on the situation.
 And if he was, then so be it, but I have no idea. … And also sometimes social media is not the proper way to go about things as well.”